FredrikCarlssn/Soulbound-Token/Solidity/README.md

 - `counter`: An internal variable used to keep track of the total number of Soulbound tokens.
 - `soulboundTokenToUri`: A public mapping in the `SoulboundStorage` contract that associates each Soulbound token (represented by a unique number) with a URI, which is a string representation of the token's metadata in base64-encoded JSON format.
-- `numberToSoulboundToken`: A public mapping from a token number to a `SoulboundTokenStruct`.
 - `tokenIdToSoulboundToken`: A public mapping from a token ID to a token number.
 - `soulboundTokenToMintingType`: A public mapping from a token number to a minting type.